daaugusto/spelllangidentifier/README.md

 Configuration (~/.vimrc)
 ------------------------

-Please, check out the sample Vim configuration file `vimrc.sli`.
-You can introduce your changes there and *source* it directly from your personal *vimrc* by inserting the line `source /path/to/vimrc.sli`.
+Please, check out the sample Vim configuration file which you have just copied.
+If you prefer you can introduce your changes there and *source* it directly from your personal *vimrc* (usually `~/.vimrc`), by inserting the line `source ~/.vimrc.sli`.

+Make sure you remove or comment out any previous spell checking configuration that might conflict with the new ones.

 Usage